GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Educators, generals, dieticians, psychologists, and parents program.
-Armies, students, and some societies are programmed.
+> ### There is no programming language, no matter how structured, that will prevent programmers from making bad programs.
 >
-> ~ *Alan Perlis*
+> ~ *Lawrence Flon*

 ---
 ## 🏎 Quick Facts